mshoe/MPM_Buddy/README.md

 __Build Instructions for Windows__

 Clone this repo, open MPM/MPM.vcxproj in Visual Studio 2019, and build.
 The project files are only configured for running in Debug x64 mode through Visual Studio right now.
 This program is using NVidia OpenGL extensions: GL_NV_shader_atomic_float64.
 A sufficient NVidia GPU that supports OpenGL 4.5 is required for the program to run properly (https://www.khronos.org/registry/OpenGL/extensions/NV/NV_shader_atomic_float64.txt).
+Also, make sure your graphics drivers are up to date.

 __Introductory Resources on MPM:__